anwas/anwas-wp-plugin-boilerplate-2023/README.md

 ![GitHub contributors](https://img.shields.io/github/contributors/anwas/anwas-wp-plugin-boilerplate-2023) ![GitHub last commit](https://img.shields.io/github/last-commit/anwas/anwas-wp-plugin-boilerplate-2023) ![GitHub closed pull requests](https://img.shields.io/github/issues-pr-closed/anwas/anwas-wp-plugin-boilerplate-2023)

+# Very Important

+All plugin code is provided as is.
+The developer of the plugin accepts no responsibility for any corruption or loss of data.
+Use this code at your own risk.

 # Anwas WordPress Plugin Boilerplate 2023

 The goal is still a standardized, organized, object-oriented foundation for building high-quality WordPress Plugins.